UST-QuAntiL/tosca-definitions-quantil/nodetypes/https%3A%2F%2Fust-quantil.github.io%2Fnodetypes/QiskitRuntime-Program_w1/README.md

 # PlanQK Service [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-> This node type deploys a DA as a service on the PlanQK platform.

-## Properties

-- `ServiceName`: the name the service should have on the PlanQK platform.
-Must be unique among your services.
-- `ServiceDescription`: the description that will be displayed on the PlanQK platform for your service.
-- `QuantumBackend`: The quantum backend that should be used.
-Possible values: `NONE`, `IBM`, `DWAVE`.
+> This node is used to upload programs to Qiskit Runtime.

 ## Usage

-The DA with the user code needs to be an ArchiveArtifact and the file name needs to be `user_code.zip`.
+The DA with the user code needs to a PythonScriptArtifact.
+It must contains two files:
+- `runtime_program.py`: Contains the source code of the Qiskit Runtime program.(see [Qiskit Runtime Tutorial: Construct a Runtime program](https://quantum-computing.ibm.com/lab/docs/iql/runtime/uploading_program#construct-a-runtime-program))
+- `meta.json`: Contains the metadata required for upload. (see [Qiskit Runtime Tutorial: Define program metadata](https://quantum-computing.ibm.com/lab/docs/iql/runtime/uploading_program#define-program-metadata))

 You have to attach the DA in the Service Template to the Node Template of the QiskitRuntime-Program.
 Adding it to the Node Type Implementation **does NOT work**, because it would not get sent to the `create` operation.

 Node Templates of the Node Type QiskitRuntime-Program need to be `hosted on` a QiskitRuntime Node Template.

-A Node Template of the Node Type QiskitRuntime-ProgramInstanceInfo needs to be `hosted on` a QiskitRuntime-Program Node Template, otherwise the DA of the QiskitRuntime-Program cannot be deployed.

 ## Haftungsausschluss